DrieStone/TeslaData-Widget/README.md

 Also note that this really only works as a small widget size, and only tested on an iPhone X (it may work fine for other phones, but not sure about iPad)

+## Features

+This should support charging info (icon, charge limit, and time until charge complete), conditioning on indicator, doors locked/unlocked, sentry mode on, as well as sleeping, idle, driving modes.

 ## Outstanding Bugs

 There appears to be an issue with SF graphics in Scriptable where the images are stretched.